 The University welcomes applications from international students.
 To gain entry on to the IFP, you need the following:

-For details of entry requirements per country please visit the International Pathways site.
+For details of entry requirements per country please visit the International Programmes site.

 Meet our staff in your country

 For more advice about applying to Kent, you can meet our staff at a range of international events.

 All students requiring a student visa to study in the UK who are not from a majority English speaking country will need a IELTS for UKVI with a minimum of 5.0 in all skills or a Pearson PTE Academic UKVI with a minimum of 36 in all skills.
 A list of majority English speaking countries is available on the English Language Requirements website.
 If you will be applying for a student visa, you need to take the IELTS or PTE at a UKVI accredited centre; the correct tests are called IELTS for UKVI and Pearson PTE Academic UKVI.

 Students who do not require a visa in 2022 can join on their high school grades where suitable or other English language qualifications such as:

 If you have another English-language qualification that is equivalent to IELTS, please email us at email@example.com and we will be happy to advise you.

 Sign up here to receive all the latest news and events from Kent.

 Duration: 6 months